25 things they definitely don’t tell you in NCT classes (but probably should)

 While we got lucky with our group and still see them all the time now, for parties and play dates and wine, we did also cover a reasonable amount of valuable baby info (breastfeeding a doll upside down, looking at photos of a placenta and simulating labour while bouncing on a ball aside).

-But thinking back to that time, and watching the group in the pub, it struck me that while NCT does a good job of telling you some things, there’s a whole load that’s missed out, about birth to babies and far beyond, much further down the line.
+But thinking back to that time, and watching the group in the pub, it struck me that while NCT does a good job of telling you some things, there’s a whole load that’s missed out, the things they definitely don’t tell you in NCT classes, about birth to babies and far beyond, much further down the line.

-So here’s 25 things they won’t tell you about in NCT classes, but probably should:
+So here’s 25 things they don’t tell you in NCT classes, but probably should:

 - No matter how many courses you take or books you read, nothing prepares you for that first moment when it’s just the two of you and the baby at home, and you look at each other to say ‘now what?’